tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/cypher/README.md

 After moving them to `$NEO4J_HOME/plugins`, then add the following text to `$NEO4J_HOME/conf/neo4j.conf`.
 We also changed the maximum memory size for queries.

-Note: Neo4j cypher-shell may not work if you install the packages first and then load data.
+Note: Neo4j cypher-shell may not work if you install these packages first and then load data.
 So I recommend you to load data first and then install the packages.

 ```
 dbms.memory.heap.initial_size=31g